Bentonville man accused of stealing woman’s keys from courtroom, then her car

 "At least something good happened to you today since your car was taken," Green said.

-Packwood may face an additional felony charge since the judge ordered a warrant issued for Packwood's arrest after his failure to appear in court.
-Deputies also discovered there was already a warrant for Packwood in connection with another case concerning unauthorized use of a vehicle.
+Packwood may face an additional felony charge since the judge ordered a warrant to be issued for Packwood's arrest after his failure to appear in court.
+Deputies also discovered there was already a warrant for Packwood in another case concerning unauthorized use of a vehicle.

 Green signed an order Wednesday recusing from Packwood's cases since she could possibly be called as a witness against him.
 The cases were transferred to Benton County Circuit Judge Brad Karren's court.